spyrostheodoridis/strabo/README.md

 in polar orthographic projection with points that represent plant populations.
 The points are colored according to the altitude where the populations grow.
 As with the Mollweide projection, for orthographic projections at global extent the raster corners cannot be defined.
 Therefore, we can tell Strabo to consider a full extent orthographic projection for the image (sphere: true).
-Instead of plotting the outline of the graticule (which leaves the antimeridian clip line), we plot a circle around the image using the sphereR (sphereR: 90) argument.
+Instead of plotting the full outline of the graticule (which leaves the antimeridian clip line), we plot a circle around the image using the outlineType: 'globe' argument.

 The color legend is added using promises, a javascript technique that ensures that the color legend will be added after all the points have been rendered.